-The reasons for each designated site's sensitivity to N deposition are listed in Table 16.13 which also shows the habitat within these sites which is most sensitive to N deposition.
-Table 16.14 lists the Assessment Thresholds (Critical Loads) for the most sensitive habitats within each designated site.
+The reason for Pass of Killiecrankie SSSI's sensitivity to N deposition is shown in Table 16.13, which also shows the habitat within the site which is most sensitive to N deposition.
+Table 16.14 shows the Assessment Thresholds (Critical Loads) for the most sensitive habitats at the designated site.